Conserving and educating

 The Society reciprocates by lending its support to these other groups in their efforts to conserve their own heritage and built environment.
 It has helped groups in Western Australia, Victoria, the Phillipines, Canada, the USA, the UK, and elswhere.

 One of the Society’s important interactions is our regular attendance at the World Congress on Art Deco (a concept initiated by the late Barbara Baer Capitman – an internationally respected expert on this important style).

 The first such Congress was held in Miami in 1991.
 Its mission was to provide a scholarly forum for the exchange and promotion of ideas and information about Art Deco design.

 Since then, venues for this major biennial event have included Perth in Western Australia (1993); Napier in New Zealand (1999); and Melbourne (2007) in our southern state of Victoria.

 In 2011, the World Congress was held in Rio De Janeiro, Brazil followed by Havana, Cuba in 2013.
 In 2015 it was held in Shanghai, China, and in 2017 Cleveland, Ohio, USA.
 In 2019 it was held in Buenos Aires.

-The next Congress will be held in Singapore in 2021.
+The next Congress is being planned for Singapore in 2021.
 The program will include events in the Philippines and Penang, Malaysia.
 However, this might depend on international travel restrictions being lifted.

 President/Chair: Roy Lumby